kenlowrie/avscript/docs/userdocs.md

 {:.indent}###///Links/// - dumps all the links defined so far {:.indent}###///Variables/// - dumps all the variables (aliases) defined

-For convenience, here are those two tags in action for this document.
+Here are those two tags in action for this document.

 ///Links///
 ///Variables///